ericghara/ShockForce/README.md

 # ShockForce
 ### OVERVIEW
 This is a collection of methods that models the static forces of a motorcycle front fork (suspension).
-The intent is to visualize how changes to air gap, spring preload and spring rate affect a motorcycle suspension.
+The intent is to visualize how changes to the variables: air gap, spring preload and spring rate affect a motorcycle suspension.
 ShockForce generates graphic animations using matplotlib, allowing changes to the aforementioned variables to be visualized.

 ### EXAMPLES